AndersonFreixo/python-projects/README.md

 hangman.py - a simple text mode hangman game.

 sudoku_depth_first_search.py - a sudoku solver using recursive depth first search algorithm.
-     This code was written by me and improved by StackOverflow's Code Review user Mathias Ettinger.
+     This code was written by me and improved by StackExchange's Code Review user Mathias Ettinger.
 Original post here: https://codereview.stackexchange.com/questions/174449/recursive-depth-first-search-for-finding-valid-sudoku-boards-in-python-3

 trigonometric_circle.py - a visual representation of the trigonometric circle using Pygame.